kvnptl/KevinPatelRnD/bash_scripts/EXPERIMENT_TRACKER_MT-DETR.md

 ### Current

 - TIMESTAMP: 30-Oct-2023 02:54
-    - Training MT-DETR Camera only model - single gpu - batch=1  - [IN-PROGRESS]
     - Training MT-DETR C+L+R model - multi gpu - batch=1 - [IN-PROGRESS]
     - Training MT-DETR C+L+R+T model - multi gpu - batch=1 - [IN-PROGRESS]

-    - Training Middle Fusion C+L+R model - multi gpu - batch=1 - [IN-PROGRESS]
+    - Training Middle Fusion C+L+R model - single gpu - batch=1 - [IN-PROGRESS]
-    - Training Early Fusion C+L+R model - multi gpu - batch=1 - [IN-PROGRESS]

 - TIMESTAMP: 28-Oct-2023 01:23
     - Test on provided weights - [PENDING]
         - camera only with weather - DONE
             - Need to update results in experiment tracker sheet - DONE
         - camera + lidar + radar with weather - [PENDING]
+            - [ERROR] with config file, need to fix - DONE
         - camera + lidar + radar + time + weather - [PENDING]

-    - Train camera only model on multi gpu (default settings) - [PENDING]
-        - Either need to fix conda environment
-        - Need to fix other bugs

 ##################################################################################

 ### Pending

+- HOW TO GET groundtruth data?
+- [Learn] from MMDetection on how to print all AP and AR metrics while training on validation set
 - Divide images into Easy, moderate and Hard categories to match with HRFuser results
 - Project Lidar and Radar image on RGB image for visualization
     - For DENSE and nuScenes